lewagon/dotfiles/04-Front-End/04-Middleman/README.md

 ## Pitch session

-Normally (if you've done your homework), you should have uploaded your product pitch [here]([upload your pitch on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/pitches).
+Normally (if you've done your homework), you should have uploaded your product pitch [here](http://kitt.lewagon.org/camps/<user.batch_slug>/products/pitches).
 You now have 5 minutes to pitch your idea in front of the class.

 ## Votes & Team building

-- After the pitch session, [you can vote for the projects you like most on Kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting).
+- After the pitch session, [you can vote on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting) for the projects you like most.
 It will give a first idea of popular projects within the class.
 - Then you have until Friday to [build teams](http://kitt.lewagon.org/camps/<user.batch_slug>/products/voting) of 3 people.

-On Friday, you will start prototyping your app during Product Design Sprint.
-Teams need to be set up at this stage.
+On Friday, you will start prototyping your app during the Product Design Sprint.
+Teams need to be set up for Friday.